wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

 * Apply the skills to the agents
 * Create the skill rule sets
 * Assign the skill rule sets using a configuration file
-* Apply the skill rule sets to call qualification, i.e. incoming calls by using the preprocess subroutine field
+* Apply the skill rule sets to call qualification

 Note that you shouldn't use skill based routing on a queue with queue members of type user because the behaviour is not defined and might change in a future Wazo version.